G-921X8GCVEM

 Stage two- Lochia serosa

-• Up to approximate day 10 postpartum
+• Up to approximately day 10 postpartum

 • Thinner, brownish or pinkish